isomorfeus/isomorfeus-react/ruby/README.md

 ```ruby
 Route(path: '/', strict: true, component: MyComponent.JS[:react_component])
 ```
-Native Javascript components can be passed using the Javascript inlining of Opal, this also works for functional components:
+Native Javascript components can be passed using the Javascript inlining of Opal, this also works for function components:
 ```ruby
 Route(path: '/a_button', strict: true, component: `Sem.Button`)
 ```